ministryofjustice/moj-frontend/docs/components/search/_how-to-use.md

 #### Avoid placeholder text

-Avoid adding placeholder text to the component.
+Avoid adding placeholder text.
 It makes the component harder for some people to use, and it may not be accessible.
 You can read [GOV.UK guidance on avoiding placeholder text](https://design-system.service.gov.uk/components/text-input/#avoid-placeholder-text).

-It's always better to use a visible label or hint text.
+It's always better to use a visible label or hint text than placeholder text.

 ### Designing the page and onward journey